M-Chimiste/TheseusInsight/README.md

 The system introduces the **Mind-Map Explorer**, an interactive visualization system for exploring multi-order research paper relationships through configurable network graphs, enabling researchers to discover both direct and indirect connections in the academic literature.

-**NEW: Topic Evolution & Trend-Forecast Dashboard** - An automated analytics platform that surfaces emerging machine learning topics, tracks their evolution over time, and provides short-term forecasts to help researchers identify trending areas and strategic research opportunities.
+**NEW: Research Timeline** - An interactive stream graph visualization that tracks how your research interests evolve over time, with profile integration, multi-level zoom, key paper discovery, and phase classification to help researchers understand trends in their areas of focus.

 ---